rbrito/rbrito/_posts/2012-06-07-i-am-not-going-to-debconf-12.md

 layout: post
 title: "I am not going to DebConf 12"
 date: "2012-06-07 01:59:42 -0300"
-tags: [debconf, debian, development, fonts, free-software, handbrake, multimedia]
+tags: [debian, fonts, free-software, video]
 ---

 Due to some real life impediments (including a beautiful one with just over